 Let's try a search in Academic Search Premier.
+Let's use the terms from the Keywords, Synonyms, and Phrase Searching video.
 I am interested in finding peer-reviewed journal articles about phones, restfulness, and teens.

 Unfortunately, "No results were found."